salbrec/SIMPA/README.md

 ## Installation

-SIMPA runs on a Linux operating system and was tested on:
+SIMPA, implemented in Python, runs on a Linux operating system and was tested on:
 - Ubuntu 16.04.6 LTS (Xenial Xerus)
 - Ubuntu 18.04.3 LTS (Bionic Beaver)
 - CentOS Linux 7 (Core)